Can a Papillon Be Trained to Be a Service Dog

 READ

-How to Train Dog Not to Jump Up on Counters
+How to Easily Train a Dog

 It’s important to note that while Papillons have many desirable traits for service dog roles, there are also challenges and limitations associated with their small size and delicate physical build.
 Despite these potential challenges, with dedicated training and support, Papillons can indeed excel as service dogs.